darasus/ai-blog/content/the-5-most-underrated-games-of-the-year.md

   Mario Tennis.
 Overcooked!
 2 is a silly cooking game that's great for parties and family gatherings.
 Shadow Colossus is an action-adventure that deserves more attention.
+intro: >-
+  Video games have become a big part of our culture.
+Millions of people around the world play video games every day, and some even make it their career.
+In 2018 alone, over 200 new video games were released.
+It’s important to keep tabs on all the new releases so you don’t miss out on anything great.
+  That being said, there are a lot of video games that aren’t receiving the attention they deserve for various reasons.

+  Did you know that the average video game player is getting older?
+According to recent data, the average age of video gamers is now 35 years old!
+That means most gaming enthusiasts probably won’t find as many underrated games as they would have when they were younger.
+However, there are still plenty of underrated gems out there that are well worth checking out this year!
+Here are the top 5 underrated video games of 2018:
 ---

 ## PlayerUnknown’s Battlegrounds